House Exterior Ideas and Designs

 Photo of a red classic two floor brick detached house in Other with a pitched roof, a shingle roof and a black roof.

-Photo of a white classic two floor detached house in Surrey with a pitched roof, a shingle roof and a red roof.
+Photo of a contemporary two floor detached house in Essex with a pitched roof.

-Photo of a beige rural detached house in Gloucestershire with three floors, stone cladding, a pitched roof, a shingle roof and a brown roof.
+Design ideas for a beige classic two floor detached house in Essex with stone cladding, a pitched roof and a grey roof.

 House Exterior Ideas and Designs